micheal-mcenery/data-representation-big-project/README.md

         * Username: test
         * Password: test
   3. Being logged in will give you full administration access, allowing you to delete movies from the database.

+_Running locally:_
+Prerequisites:
+  1. WAMP server is installed and running
+  2. Flask is installed

+Instructions
+  1. Clone the GitHub repository and pull down the latest files.
+  2. In the root directory of the repository, create a file called dbconfig_template.py
+  3. Update the contents of this file so that it is similar to the below (set the values as per your environment):
+        `mysql = {
+          "host" : "<host>",
+          "user" : "<user>",
+          "password" : "<password>",
+          "database" : "filmhub"
+        }`